Today we’re talking with Jason from NAE Cleaning Solutions! https://naecleaningsolutions.com/

 The second question to ask is, does bringing this employee on full time meet Jason’s overarching company goal?
 For example, if Jason’s goal is to expand to a new area, but bringing this employee on doesn’t move him closer to achieving that goal, it doesn’t seem like the right time to bring him on full time.
 If Jason’s goal is to attract more clients and this employee has a track record of doing so, then it could be the right time to bring him on full time.

 The third question to ask is, can this employee help him achieve his monthly revenue goals?
-If Jason wants to make $50,000 per month in order to be able to afford bringing this employee on full time, then he can offer his employee compensation as they grow.
+If Jason wants to make $50,000 per month in order to be able to afford to bring this employee on full time, then he can offer his employee compensation as they grow.
 The other option is to offer him ownership.

-To bring on a full time employee, it is essential that you first crunch the numbers and ensure that bringing them on will bring you higher profits.
-Then, decide if that employee can help you achieve your long term goals and how you can compensate them along the way so they can continue working with you.
+To bring on a full-time employee, it is essential that you first crunch the numbers and ensure that bringing them on will bring you higher profits.
+Then, decide if that employee can help you achieve your long-term goals and how you can compensate them along the way so they can continue working with you.